Kabul Province: Government and politics

+Local governance

 Kabul was occupied by a number of mujahideen rebel groups and warlords before Najibullah's government collapsed in 1992.
 The city and province were contested by the various rebel forces who fought for power until it was captured by the Taliban in 1996.
 A new strict law was introduced by the Taliban.
 There was very little information on how Afghanistan was governed but the country had only one leader, Mullah Omar, the head of Taliban who fled to Pakistan after the US-led invasion on October 7, 2001.
 The Taliban laws were quickly abolished and humanities came in effect to enable Kabul to recover from the destruction caused by the mujahideen and Taliban forces.
 The 2002 loya jirga took place to solve the country's political problems.

 Afghanistan adopted a new constitution in January 2004, establishing the country as an Islamic Republic.
 According to the constitution, the Afghan government consists of a President, two Vice Presidents, and a National Assembly (Parliament).
 The National Assembly has two houses: the House of People (Wolesi Jirga), and the House of Elders (Meshrano Jirga).
 There is also an independent Judiciary branch consisting of the Supreme Court (Stara Mahkama), High Courts and Appeal Courts.
 The President appoints the members of the Supreme Court with the approval of the Wolesi Jirga.

 Afghanistan's presidential elections were held in October 2004.
 Over 8 million Afghans voted in the elections.
 The Joint Electoral Management Body of Afghanistan certified the elections and declared Hamid Karzai, the interim President, the winner with 55.4% of the vote.
 Karzai's strongest opponent, Yunus Qanuni, received 16.3% of the vote.
 The elections were not without controversy; allegations of fraud and ballot stuffing were brought up by many of the presidential candidates including Qanuni.
 A panel of international experts was set up to investigate the matter.
 The panel did find evidence of voting irregularities, however, they said that it was not enough to affect the outcome of the elections.